Crosstalk-mitigated microelectronic control for optically-active spins: Active crosstalk cancellation

 On the other hand, as microwave controls for spin systems have a near infinite wavelength $\lambda > \SI{1}{\centi\meter}$, compared to micrometre features, their spatial extent can be significant, deleteriously affecting secondary systems located nearby.
-As an example, in Fig.\ref{fig1}b, a $\SI{15}{\micro\meter}$ diameter loop on the x-y plane (as the coordinate in Fig.\ref{fig1}a) is presented by the magnetic power out of the plane ($|B_z|^2$).
-The calculation follows an analytical model describing the magnetic field of current carrying loops (Supplementary Section A).
-The loop delivers 0 dB power to the control site at the origin and a significant power (-60dB or 0.5\% reduction in the spin coherence time, Supplementary Section I) remains at $\SI{60}{\micro\meter}$ from the centre (purple line in Fig.\ref{fig1}d).
+For a single loop delivering 0 dB power to the control site at the origin, a significant power (-60dB or 0.5\% reduction of the spin coherence time, Appendix A) remains at $\SI{60}{\micro\meter}$ from the centre (purple line in Fig. \ref{fig1}b).
 Common methods to remove the residual field, such as enclosing Faraday cages or lead shielding, are incompatible with planar fabrication processes.